 The basic concern with these models when there are multiple time periods and multiple treatment states is that states may adopt treatment at different times.
-Athey and Imbens (2018) refer to these as "staggered adoption design".
+Athey and Imbens (2022) refer to these as "staggered adoption design".
 These staggered adoption designs can have important impacts on the nature of the coefficient estimated from equation 2.2 given that the key variation in estimating $\hat{\tau}$ comes from the moment when a unit changes treatment status, from non-treated to treated.
-Thus, if there are multiple periods, and a unit has already changed treatment status and is treated across multiple periods, given the nature of the OLS regression estimator it will itself be seen as a control unit in these periods given the lack of variation in w{st} across these periods.
+Thus, if there are multiple periods, and a unit has already changed treatment status and is treated across multiple periods, given the nature of the OLS regression estimator it will itself be seen as a control unit in these periods given the lack of variation in $w{st}$ across these periods.

 This has been laid out graphically in Goodman-Bacon (2021).
 The key graphs from this graphical set-up (Goodman-Bacon's Figures 1 and 2) are reproduced as Figure 2.2 below.
 In panel (a) we see an example where three states are considered (an early treatment indicated with triangles, a late treatment indicated with circles, and a never treated indicated as a solid line), with multiple time periods.
-As Goodman-Bacon (2021) (and others) show, the estimated parameter from 2.2 will consist of all possible combinations of " 2×2 " comparisons.
-These " 2×2 " comparisons are indicated in panel (b) using dark colours in each sub-panel.
+As Goodman-Bacon (2021) (and others) show, the estimated parameter from 2.2 will consist of all possible combinations of " $2 \times 2$ " comparisons.
+These " $2 \times 2$ " comparisons are indicated in panel (b) using dark colours in each sub-panel.
 In particular, here there are two concerns.
 Firstly, there is one comparison which is somewhat strange, and that is the comparison indicated in D. Here the "control" group refers to the early treatment group, which does not change status in the post period, and the "treatment" group refers to the late treatment group which does change treatment status in this period.
-And the second issue is that these four " 2×2 " comparisons will not be given equal weight when arriving to a single coefficient estimate $\hat{\tau}$.
+And the second issue is that these four " $2 \times 2$ " comparisons will not be given equal weight when arriving to a single coefficient estimate $\hat{\tau}$ .
 We discuss these with more formal notation now.

-Roughly speaking, the weighting issue is that each possible " 2×2 " comparison will receive a different weight, with this weight depending positively on the ...
+Roughly speaking, the weighting issue is that each possible " $2 \times 2$ " comparison will receive a different weight, with this weight not being linked to some logical property of a treatment effect estimator we wish to uncover, but rather mechanical properties of OLS which we discuss below.
 To see this formally, we lay out Goodman-Bacon (2021, proposition 1).
 We will use his notation for comparison with Figure 2.2.
-Consider a balanced panel of observations for k = 1, ..., K groups receiving a binary treatment $t \in (1, T)$, as well as potentially an untreated group denoted U. The OLS estimate of equation 2.2 is a weighted average of all possible 2×2 DD estimators:
+Consider a balanced panel of observations for k = 1, ..., K groups receiving a binary treatment $t \in (1, T)$ , as well as potentially an untreated group denoted U. The OLS estimate of equation 2.2 is a weighted average of all possible $2 \times 2$ DD estimators: